Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

-The above-mentioned methods extract the general features from eye images, some works explored extracting special features to handle the head motion and subject difference.
-Extracting subject-invariant gaze features has become a research hotspot.
-Eye appearance varies by much across different people.
-The ultimate solution is to collect training data that covers the whole data space, however, it is practically impossible.
+Above methods extract the general features from eye images while other works explored extracting specific features to handle the head motion and subject difference.
 Several studies have attempted to extract subject-invariant features from eye images~\cite{Park_2018_ECCV,Wang2_2019_CVPR,Park_2019_ICCV}.
-Park \etal~\cite{Park_2018_ECCV} convert the original eye images into a unified gaze representation, which is a pictorial representation of the eyeball, the iris and the pupil.
-They regress the gaze direction from the pictorial representation.
+Park \etal~\cite{Park_2018_ECCV} convert the original eye images into a unified gaze representation, which is a pictorial representation of eyeball, iris and pupils.
+They regress gaze directions from the pictorial representation.
 Wang \etal propose an adversarial learning approach to extract the domain/person-invariant feature \cite{Wang2_2019_CVPR}.
 They feed the features into an additional classifier and design an adversarial loss function to handle the appearance variations.
 Park \etal use an autoencoder to learn the compact latent representation of gaze, head pose and appearance~\cite{Park_2019_ICCV}.
 They introduce a geometric constraint on gaze representations, \ie, the rotation matrix between the two given images transforms the gaze representation of one image to another.
-In addition, some methods use GAN to pre-process eye images to handle some specific environment factors.
-Kim~\etal~\cite{kim_2020_ETRA} utilize a GAN to convert low-light eye images into bright eye images.
+In addition, some methods use generative adversarial networks (GAN) to pre-process eye images to handle specific environment factors.
+Kim~\etal~\cite{kim_2020_ETRA} convert low-light eye images into bright eye images.
 Rangesh~\etal~\cite{rangesh_2020_IV} use a GAN to remove eyeglasses.

 Besides the supervised approaches for extracting gaze features, unannotated eye images have also been used for learning gaze representations.
-Yu \etal propose to use the difference of gaze representations from two eyes as input to a gaze redirection network\cite{Yu_2020_CVPR}.
-They use the unannotated eye images to perform the unsupervised gaze representation learning.
+Yu \etal input the difference of gaze representations from two eyes into pre-trained network for gaze redirection~\cite{Yu_2020_CVPR}.
+They learn 2-D representations from unannotated eye images which can be seemed as unaligned gaze.
+Sun \etal propose a cross encoder to disentangle gaze feature and appearance feature.
+They improve the few-shot performance using learned gaze feature.

-\subsubsection{Feature from face images}
+\subsubsection{Feature from Face Images}